quarkusio/quarkusio.github.io/README.md

 # Quarkus.io Website Based on Jekyll

+**Please note that the content is built from, and thus needs to be changed in, the `docs/src/main/asciidoc` directory of [the main quarkus (code) repository](https://github.com/quarkusio/quarkus/tree/master/docs/src/main/asciidoc) instead of here, so please do not raise PRs for any \*.md files in this project (only style).**

 ## Getting Started

 These instructions will get you a copy of the Quarkus.io website up and running on your local machine for development and testing purposes.